 Alternatively, you can always hail a cab or use ride-share apps.
 I recommend having both Uber and InDriver on your phone.

-You can also hire a local taxi driver to take you, but in my experience, they charge almost double what the ride-sharing apps do.
+You can also hire a local taxi driver to take you, but in my experience, they charge almost double what ride-sharing apps do.

 Things to do in Sayulita